Ferdosull/Milestone_Project_04/README.md

 I have taken the fundamentals that I have learned from the course and applied them to this website with style and format changes.
 I have created Python, Jscript and jQuery functions where required to manipulate data, undertake logic and enable the end result back to the user.
 I hope that the outcome of my works has translated into a web application UI, that shows and facilitates my understanding of the Django framework learned throughout this development module.

+The two additional models I have chosen to implement in my project are a Blog and a Blog Post Comment section.
+I am quite happy in there successful integration with the rest of the app.
+Please click [Here](media/readme_images/BLOG.png) to view a screeshot of one of the blogs with user commenting.

-I feel that additions to the site can be made very easily by adding new models to the postgres database and tailoring the files within the app structure itself to suit.
+I also feel that further additions to the site can be made very easily by adding more models to the postgres database and tailoring the files within the app structure itself to suit.
 My goal was to create an application that visually appears accessible and familiar to sports and gym goers.
 I also wanted to make it responsive and easy to navigate by using tailored css and css bootstrap classes.
 As well as the course materials, there have been some additional code examples which I have searched for online and utilised.